 The Bearded Grasspink

 Making my way down the forest road, I start making out flecks of pink and bright yellow/ green.
-The same conditions favorable to carnivorous plants- where wet areas burn- are also favorable to orchids.
+The same conditions favorable to carnivorous plants- wet areas that burn- are also favorable to orchids.

 The bearded grasspink is a Coastal Plain endemic.
 The Coastal Plain is a bioregion encompassing the American southeast, which had historically been dominated by longleaf pine ecosystems.